Human-Agent Collaborative Paper-to-Page Crafting: Experiments

-To accurately evaluate each model's ability to automatically generate project webpages, we designed an evaluation protocol to prevent a key form of information leakage.
+\textbf{Avoiding Information Leakage in Evaluation.} To accurately evaluate each model's ability to automatically generate project webpages, we designed an evaluation protocol to prevent a key form of information leakage.
 The potential issue is that a model might copy content directly from the provided webpage template, rather than synthesizing it from the source paper's content.
 Such behavior would not reflect true generative understanding.
 Therefore, to ensure a fair assessment, we decouple the paper's content from its original webpage layout.
 In our setup, each model must generate a webpage for a given paper using a template derived from a completely different paper's project website.
 This cross-pairing strategy forces the model to rely on the source document to generate content, providing a more rigorous test of its capabilities.
+We further examine a template-free variant of this setting in Appendix~\ref{sec:appendix_template_free}, where all systems generate webpages without receiving any preset layout.